 Carleton’s MA program is unique in Canada in its unrivalled ability to combine classroom work with on-site training at national museums and related institutions.
 Our program focuses on visual culture and critical approaches, including the study of art’s institutional contexts and engaging the dynamic nature of art history at the turn of the 21st century.

 A collaborative specialization in Digital Humanities is also available.
 As well, you might want to consider our graduate diploma in Curatorial Studies.
 It’s available to Carleton graduate students at a master’s or PhD level, as well as for students who wish to supplement their academic qualifications with practical training, or for practitioners who wish to upgrade their knowledge and skills.

-The MA in Art History encourages students to access the wealth of cultural resources in the National Capital Region, including the National Gallery of Canada, the Canadian Museum of Civilization, and Library and Archives Canada.
+The MA in Art and Architectural History encourages students to access the wealth of cultural resources in the National Capital Region, including the National Gallery of Canada, the Canadian Museum of Civilization, and Library and Archives Canada.
 We use these institutions to teach our students to engage critically with extraordinary works of non-Western and Western civilizations.
 Our practicum program places students on-site in relevant institutions to prepare them for future careers in Ottawa and elsewhere in the cultural sector.